4d/docs/website/translated_docs/es/WebServer/webServerConfig.md

 | objeto webServer    | [`maxSessions`](API/WebServerClass.md#maxsessions) |             |
 | `WEB SET OPTION`    | `Web max sessions`                                 |             |

-Maximum number of simultaneous sessions.
+Número máximo de sesiones simultáneas.
 When you reach the limit set, the oldest session is closed (and `On Web Close Process` database method is called) if the Web server needs to create a new one.
 The number of simultaneous sessions cannot exceed the [maximum number of Web processes](#maximum-concurrent-web-processes) (100 by default).

 Default value: 100 (pass 0 to restore the default value).